Olatohun/Olatohun/README.md

 I’m **Maryam Oyeyiola**, I have a strong background in Linguistics and research.
-I am currently enrolled in Applied Linguistics master's program.

 I have over a year experience in **Data Science and Machine Learning research**.